dmachard/python-dnstap-receiver/README.md

 ### JSON-formatted output

-You can execute the binary with the `-j` argument to use verbose JSON output.
+You could, for example, execute the binary with the `-j` argument to use verbose JSON output.

 CLIENT_QUERY / FORWARDER_QUERY / RESOLVER_QUERY